unstoppabledomains/docs/src/guides/resolve-crypto-domain.md

 By inspecting the getData function interface we can see that it requires from us an **array of keys** and **tokenId**.
 We can get **tokenId** by calling **namehash** function from above.

-Although any string can be stored as a key under the domain, Unstoppable domains has [standardized some of the keys](../domain-registry-essentials/records-reference.md) across many applications.
+Although any string can be stored as a key under the domain, Unstoppable domains has [standardized the keys](https://docs.unstoppabledomains.com/domain-registry-essentials/records-reference) across many applications.

 In this tutorial, we are going to be looking up for the following records: